Hoover, Alabama: Government

 The municipal government has operated under the Mayor-Council form of government since incorporation.
 The Mayor and City Council are elected on a non-partisan basis to concurrent four-year terms of office, which begin on October 1 of election year.
 Policy-making and legislative authority is vested in the City Council, which consists of seven "at-large" elected members (prior to 2004, the council consisted of five at-large members.)
 (Candidates for at-large elections must gain a majority of voters; such a system has been found in other cities in Alabama to limit the ability of minority voters to elect candidates of their choice.)

 The city council is responsible for considering local resolutions and ordinances, adopting an annual budget, and appointing members to local boards and committees.
 The Mayor is responsible for carrying out and enforcing the city's policies and ordinances.

 Economy

 The Riverchase Galleria shopping-hotel-office complex generates tax revenues for the city; it is also the location of numerous retail, hotel, and office workers.
 The Riverchase Office Park, and other office parks and buildings throughout Hoover, house many large corporations.
 Major shopping centers in the city include Riverchase Galleria on US 31, Patton Creek on SR 150, and Village at Lee Branch on US 280.
 The Central Business District is intersected by US 31, SR 150, and US 280.
 I-65 and I-459 intersect in the city.

-Largest taxpayers

-Hoover 2015 annual financial report, ranking by largest sales and use taxpayers: